Skip to content

 of adult families say respite care is their #1 unmet need2

-Across the United States, the Medicaid Home and Community-Based Services (HCBS) system that keeps medically complex children, people with intellectual and developmental disabilities (IDD), and elderly adults in their homes — and out of institutions — is breaking under three converging pressures: a Direct Support Professional workforce shortage that wage increases haven't solved, an unmet need for respite care that families are voicing in survey after survey, and federal and state Medicaid budget cuts that are removing the cushion families have leaned on
+Across the United States, the Medicaid Home and Community-Based Services (HCBS) system that enables medically complex children, people with intellectual and developmental disabilities (IDD), and elderly adults to stay in their homes, and out of institutions, is breaking under three converging pressures: a Direct Support Professional (DSP) workforce shortage that wage increases haven't solved, an unmet need for respite care that families are voicing in survey after survey, and federal and state Medicaid budget cuts that are removing the critical support families have leaned on.

 What are families with disabled relatives saying?